deanacus/template/CONTRIBUTING.md

 * `feature/abc-123-rule-the-world`
 * `hotfix/abc-124-fix-the-world`

+More detailed documentation of this can be found inc [Confluence][confluence]

 ## Pull Requests

 We have a pull request template that will guide you through the process of